CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 ^#^^#^^#^ `label data`

+A label can be attached to the data to provide more information than the variable name allows.
+Labels do not have the same restrictions that variable names have, namely they can be any length, include spaces and punctuation, and start with a number.
+Additionally, these appear when running
-While [`notes`](#data-notes) provide very similar functionality, a label can be attached to the data.
-These are shorter than notes, and there can be only a single label.
-However, these appear when running `describe`, and so can be useful for quick identification.
-If you want to put more detail, add notes.
+`describe`, and so can be useful for quick identification.

 We saw an existing data label on the "auto" data set when running `describe`: